363

 R. Linda:

-SO, we get up the next morning, hangovers banging around our heads and head off to find me car.
-It was bad enough we couldn't find Broadway in broad daylight, but we couldn't (any of us) remember what lot I had left me motor at.
+So, we get up the following day, hangovers banging around our heads, and head off to find my car.
+It was bad enough that we couldn't find Broadway in broad daylight, but we couldn't (any of us) remember what lot I had left me motor at.
 This did not make me feel very well, because I could hear the parking lot cash register, ca-chinging away inside me aching head.

 "THIS little jaunt of yours be going to cost me an arm and a leg."
 I ranted at Weasil.